ippanpeople/t-rex.rinlink.jp/README.md

 # t-rex.rinlink.jp

 ## Instructions
-- three.js Google Dinosaur game project
+- three.js 3D Google Dinosaur Game project
 - front end : use webpack to managment evn
 - back end : use docker-compose to managment evn
 ## How to use